David-Haim/concurrencpp/README.md

         Shuts down this timer_queue:
         Tells the underlying thread of execution to quit and joins it.
         Cancels all pending timers.
-        After this call, invocation of any method besides shutdown and shutdown_requested will throw an errors::timer_queue_shutdown.
+        After this call, invocation of any method besides shutdown and shutdown_requested will throw an errors::runtime_shutdown.
         If shutdown had been called before, this method has no effect.
     */
     void shutdown() noexcept;